Tanzania Wilderness

 Udzungwa Endemics

-Hike the mountain forests of Udzungwa to find unique species like the Iringa Red Colobus (endemic, ~200 left) and Sanje Crested Mangabey.
-4 primate species found nowhere else.
+Hike the mountain forests of Udzungwa, a biodiversity hotspot, to find species like the Iringa Red Colobus and the Sanje Crested Mangabey—4 primate species found nowhere else on Earth.

 Explore Udzungwa